Concordium/concordium.github.io/source/mainnet/net/guides/wallet-sdk/wallet-sdk-identity-recovery.rst

 Recovering an identity
 ======================

-The following sections document how to create a request for recovering a lost identity from an identity provider.
-While accounts live on the Concordium blockchain, identities are stored at the identity provider that was chosen when creating it, and recovery happens by sending a request to that identity provider.
+The following sections demonstrate the process of creating a request to recover an identity from an identity provider.
+While accounts are stored on the Concordium blockchain, identities are stored by the selected identity provider during the creation process, and recovery is initiated by sending a request to that specific identity provider.

 * `Generating an identity recovery request`_
 * `Sending an identity recovery request`_